iluvcapra/ProToolsText/README.md

 ### Fields in Clip Names

-Track names, track comments, and clip names can also contain meta-tags or "fields" to add additional columns to the CSV output.
+Track names, track comments, and clip names can also contain meta-tags, or "fields," to add additional columns to the CSV output.
 Thus, if a clip has the name:

 `Fireworks explosion {note=Replace for final} $V=1 [FX] [DESIGN]`